 Arranging Flowering Branches

-Balance the arrangement with tall arching branches in multiple directions, with some shorter, branches in the center to create fullness.
+Balance the arrangement with tall arching branches in multiple directions, and some shorter branches in the center to create fullness.